7 Essential Social Media Tips for Hostels

 6) Learn the mechanics of social media

 Learn how each site works.
-Using the platform’s tools creatively, lets you more effectively target your key audience.
+Using the platform’s tools creatively lets you more effectively target your key audience.
 Instagram and Twitter use hashtags that make content more relevant to keyword searches.
-Trending hashtags (e.g. #LoveWins) are the current buzzing hashtags.
+Trending hashtags show you what topics are most popular the moment.
 If something is currently happening in your city, use trending hashtags to get in on the conversation.
 Niche hashtags (e.g. #traveltips) are aimed at specific audiences; use them to let the platform know the relevance of your post.
 To get your tweet favourited and retweeted, make sure that your timing is right so the tweet won’t be lost in the ocean.
-Using a posting calendar or app will help you keep track of this.
-Facebook has some useful analytics tools that will allow you to see which of your posts have been successful, enabling you to better focus your future posts.
+Using a posting calendar or a scheduling app will help you keep track of this.
+Facebook Business has some useful analytics tools that will allow you to see which of your posts have been successful, enabling you to better focus your future posts.
+You can also schedule your posts ahead of time with Facebook Business.

 7) Create a buzz through contests and giveaways

+Get creative!
 If you give away a free stay, t-shirts or some other gift for the best photo or answer to a question through your website, it will generate more traffic.
-People want something for free and will put in the work to get it.
-Photo competitions are good, because they will fill your social media accounts with plenty of new images.
+People like free stuff, and will put in the work to get it.
+Photo competitions are good, because they will fill your social media accounts with plenty of new images!
 Highlight certain entries, start a countdown and keep posting updates about the competition, to drive traffic to your social media accounts and website.